DUE TO SOCIAL ISOLATION POLICY,

 ALL VOCAL LESSONS ARE NOW CONDUCTED ONLINE

 It took me a while to adjust to the idea of teaching online, finding a way to do it, and then getting used to it, but now we all know it can be done successfully.

 Life goes on, so let's regroup and continue learning!

-”A fifty two year old man asked me for voice lessons to help him prepare for a solo audition in his choir.
-At our fist meeting I discovered that he had a beautiful baritone but his range didn’t exceed one octave.
+”A fifty-two-year-old man asked me for voice lessons to help him prepare for a solo audition in his choir.
+At our first meeting, I discovered that he had a beautiful baritone but his range didn’t exceed one octave.
 Needless to say, it didn’t allow him to sing even the simplest repertoire.
 We started practicing twice a week slowly and carefully going through basic exercises over and over, and adding one note at a time to his range.

 A few months later he felt confident enough to audition.
 He didn’t get the solo but kept taking lessons “as a matter of pride”, and in about a year expanded his range to two full octaves.
 One day, while practicing his first operatic aria he exclaimed: “Singing is so easy when you do it right!"

-Classically trained, award winning vocalist Veronica Bell has performed as a soloist in Europe, Asia, Russia, and the United States for over 20 years.
-She applies her talent to opera, oratorio, and other musical genres such as musical theater, pop and jazz.
+Classically trained, award-winning vocalist Veronica Bell has performed as a soloist in Europe, Asia, Russia, and the United States for over 20 years.
+She applies her talent to opera, oratorio, and other musical genres such as musical theater and cabaret.